 Undergraduate coursework is increasingly being submitted in non-written formats – a trend which has become the norm in a range of subjects beyond media courses.
 In this briefing we explore the development of this trend and how students are benefiting.
 We also look at what institutions need to consider in order to support them in creating and submitting great video content.
 This is a topic that Lorensbergs follows closely, with so many of our university customers using connect2 to facilitate easy access to media production equipment.

 How video is becoming embedded in education

-Of course, today’s students are the most video-savvy generation ever to have entered higher education.
-While concerns have arisen around the implications for literacy posed by increased use of video technology, they appear misplaced; video isn’t so much replacing conventional text reading as augmenting and supplementing it.
-And the benefits that come with developing competencies in video production add highly valued skills to what students can go on to achieve.
+Fortunately, today’s students are already very capable in this respect, as the most video-savvy generation ever to have entered higher education.
+And while concerns have arisen around the implications for literacy posed by increased use of video technology, they appear misplaced; video isn’t so much replacing conventional text reading as augmenting and supplementing it.
+The benefits that come with developing competencies in video production add highly valued skills to what students can go on to achieve.